Watch CSWT Information Session

 Lifeline Australia is a Registered Training Organisation (RTO – 88036) registered by Australian Skills Quality Authority (ASQA).
 Lifeline North Coast is an RTO Designated Training Sites under the Vocational Education and Training (VET) Quality Framework.

-We ask our volunteers to commit to being a crisis supporter with Lifeline for a minimum of 2 years.
-Completing 2 x two hour shifts every fortnight.
+We ask our Volunteers to commit to being a Crisis Support Volunteer with Lifeline for a minimum of 2 years.
+Volunteers must complete a minimum of 4 hours a week.

 Currently the learning component is all online, with the face-to-face component held in the Lifeline North Coast offices in Coffs Harbour.